 - Copy the AutoRecover file location path referring to the image.

-Tip: In case, if these 2 options are not already marked then, you cannot restore unsaved PPT files using this method.
-However, you can select them now to recover unsaved PowerPoint files in the future if you encounter the data loss scenario.
+Tip: In case, if these 2 options are not marked then, you cannot restore unsaved PPT files using this method.
+However, you can select them now to recover unsaved PowerPoint files in the future.

 - Now, Open Windows File Explorer and paste the copied AutoRecover file location path and click Enter.